softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 Virtual environments are an indispensible tool for managing package dependencies across multiple projects, and could be a whole topic itself.
-In the case of Python, the idea is that instead of installing Python packages at the level of our machine’s Python installation, which we could do, we’re going to install them within their own "container", which is separate to the machine’s Python installation.
+In the case of Python, the idea is that instead of installing Python packages at the level of our machine's Python installation, which we could do, we're going to install them within their own "container", which is separate to the machine's Python installation.
-Then we’ll run our Python code only using packages within that virtual environment.
+Then we'll run our Python code only using packages within that virtual environment.

 There are a number of key benefits to using virtual environments:

 - It creates a clear separation between the packages we use for this project, and the packages we use other projects.
-- We don’t end up with a machine’s Python installation containing a clutter of a thousand different packages, where determining which packages are used for which project often becomes very time consuming and prone to error.
+- We don't end up with a machine's Python installation containing a clutter of a thousand different packages, where determining which packages are used for which project often becomes very time consuming and prone to error.
 - Since we are sure what our code actually needs as dependencies, it becomes much easier for someone else (which could be a future version of ourselves) to know what these dependencies are and install them to use our code.